The Scottish Parliament recently passed the Education (Scotland) Bill. What does this mean for Scotland’s education system?

 What are the motives behind these changes?

-In the past few years, there have been controversies over the fairness of exam marking and grade awarding processing during the pandemic.
-Replacing in the interests of independence from the Government curricular agency whose policies they are inspecting.
+During the past few years, there have been controversies over the fairness of exam marking and grade awarding, especially during the pandemic, prompting calls for reform of the qualifications and assessment system.
+Additionally, the justification for transferring the responsibility of inspections from Education Scotland to a new body is to increase independence of the inspections body from the government curricular agency whose policies are being scrutinised.

 How has the Bill been received?